Pharmacy benefits are included in all State Group Health Insurance plan designs. Navitus Health Solutions administers

-The use of mail order is recommended for drugs used to treat chronic, long-term conditions.
+The use of mail order is recommended for prescription drugs used to treat chronic, long-term conditions.
 Serve You is the mail order vendor.
 Up to a 90-day supply of Level 1 and Level 2 medications can be purchased for two copays through the mail order service.
 Level 3 medications may also be available for up to a 90-day supply, but three copays will apply.
 More information can be found on the Navitus website, Serve You website, or by calling Navitus.

-The Pharmacy Benefit premiums are included in the State Group Health Insurance premiums.
+Pharmacy Benefit premiums are included in the State Group Health Insurance premium.
 For State Group Health Insurance premiums review the Benefit Premiums web page.